|

 Massacre of Saint Bartholomew's Day.

-This time with the approval of Catherine de Medicis and that of her
+And this time also with the approval of Catherine de Medicis and that of her

 The thrill to kill was contagious and